Avoid Spam: How Email Warm-Up and Verification Improve Deliverability

 Complying with the CAN-SPAM Act

 The CAN-SPAM Act outlines rules for sending commercial emails in the United States.
-These rules protect recipients from unwanted messages and require senders to be clear about who they are.
+These rules protect recipients from unwanted messages and require senders to identify themselves clearly.

 To follow the CAN-SPAM Act, include these steps in every email campaign: